gaissmai/bart/README.md

 	return
 }
 ```

+Perhaps a future Go version that supports SIMD instructions for the [4]uint64 vectors
+will make the algorithm even faster on suitable hardware.

 The BART algorithm is also excellent for determining whether two tables
 contain overlapping IP addresses, just in a few nanoseconds.